spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 <InfoBox>
-IF the network is a Distributed Port Group under a vSphere Distributed Switch (VDS), please grant ReadOnly access to the VDS without "Propogate to children".
+If the network is a Distributed Port Group under a vSphere Distributed Switch (VDS),  ReadOnly access to the VDS without “Propagate to children” needs to be provided.
 </InfoBox>